 Graduate Students of Loyola Marymount University (GSLMU)

 GSLMU is the official student governance organization for LMU graduate students.
 Its mission is to advocate and engage graduate students across LMU, foster a rich academic, professional and social network, and promote a Jesuit and Marymount heritage of being persons for and with others.

 International Business Society

-The LMU International Business Society is a new student group that brings students interested in global business together to advance knowledge about international markets and business practices.
-Members network with global business leaders, explore career paths, learn about other cultures and promote awareness of global issues.
-Apply to become a member and follow the group on Instagram.
+The LMU International Business Society is a student led organization that brings undergraduate and grad students interested in global business together to advance knowledge about international markets and business practices.
+Members network with global business leaders, explore career paths, learn about other cultures, and promote awareness of global issues.
+Follow the society on Instagram.